Our Networking Meeting Walkthrough

 Immediately following the 10 minute presentation is the Referrals and Testimonials round.
 This arguably the most important part of the meeting.

-Each member is given an opportunity to pass on the referrals he/she has been able to give during the preceding week as well as acknowledging monies received for business carried out as a result of a referral.
+Each member is given an opportunity to pass on the referrals they have been able to give during the preceding week as well as acknowledging monies received for business carried out as a result of a referral.

 There are referral slips that are physically passed between members as well as thank you cards relating to monies received.